Showing posts with label Lifestyle. Show all posts

 The Palace in the Sky

-There's something mysterious about the ruins.
-The old and well-preserved structure that's built to last for a lifetime.
+There's something mysterious about the ruins—the old, well-preserved structure built to last a lifetime.

 That's what the ruins are for.
 To stand the test of time.